Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/build-schema.rst

 Converting a binary schema to JSON
 ----------------------------------

-To convert an existing binary schema (obtained via ``--schema-out``) you can use ``cargo concordium schema-json`` subcommand, e.g.,
+To convert an existing binary schema (obtained via ``--schema-out``) use the ``cargo concordium schema-json`` subcommand, e.g.,

 .. code-block:: console

    $cargo concordium schema-json --schema schema/schema.bin --out="/some/path"

-Alternatively a schema in JSON can be extracted from an embeddeds schema by using
+Alternatively, a schema in JSON can be extracted from an embedded schema by using

 .. code-block:: console